wjdenny/wjdenny.github.io/content/@2009hausmann_sense.md

 ---
 tags:
-  - source
+  - "source"
-  - read/todo
+  - "read/todo"
-aliases:
+alias: "Sense of Belonging and Persistence in White and African American First-Year Students"
-  - Sense of Belonging and Persistence in White and African American First-Year Students
+draft: false
 ---
 # Sense of Belonging and Persistence in White and African American First-Year Students